oroinc/documentation/crm/admin_guide/op_structure/search_index/index.rst

 String Representation
 ^^^^^^^^^^^^^^^^^^^^^

 String representation is pretty similar to standard SQL query - this string may contain keywords select, from, where, aggregate, order_by, offset and max_results.
 String represenation is used mostly at the API where user can request specific data with specific condition.
-During the processing of string representation it's converted to object representation.
+During the processing of string representation it is converted to object representation.

 Object Representation
 ^^^^^^^^^^^^^^^^^^^^^

 Object representation has two levels - low and high.
 **Low-level object** (Oro\Bundle\SearchBundle\Query\Query, sometime called search query builder) represents a query and has parts similar to string represenation (select, where etc).
 Low-level query is not aware about specific search engine.
-It's used by all search engines as a main query representation.
+It is used by all search engines as a main query representation.
 Low-level object is in fact a `Data transfer object <https://en.wikipedia.org/wiki/Data_transfer_object>`_.
 **High-level object** (implementation of Oro\Bundle\SearchBundle\Query\SearchQueryInterface) is used to hide search engine specific logic from a developer.
 It embeds low-level object and proxies most of the calls.
 High-level objects are created by the query factory (implementation of Oro\Bundle\SearchBundle\Query\Factory\QueryFactoryInterface).
-Each index type has it's own implementation of high-level object which encapsulates the way this query has to be executed, and it's own implementation of query factory responsible for creation of high-level object.
+Each index type has its own implementation of high-level object which encapsulates the way this query has to be executed, and its own implementation of query factory responsible for creation of high-level object.
 High-level object is in fact a `Facade <https://en.wikipedia.org/wiki/Facade_pattern>`_.
 Following diagram demonstrates connection between low-level object, high-level object, query factory and search engine:

 .. image:: /admin_guide/img/op_structure/op_structure_search_index_object_representation.png